 Exercise those neck muscles

-Are you a short person living in this land of very, very tall people?
-Do you have any tips to add to our (short) short person’s guide to the Netherlands?
+Are you a short person living in this land of very, very tall people with tips to add to our guide?
 Let us know in the comments below!